 - If you think counselling will benefit you, please contact me via email or phone.

-- We will arrange an initial meeting which will give us an opportunity to meet each other.
+- We will arrange an initial meeting which will give us the opportunity to meet each other.

 - At the initial meeting we will talk about what you want to gain from counselling and what your concerns are, you can then decide whether you want to continue counselling sessions.
 We will also talk about practicalities (cost, frequency, missed session etc) and fill out a therapy questionnaire.

-- I offer an initial session costing £10 (to cover room cost ) which is an opportunity for us to meet and decide whether I am the right counsellor for you.
+- I offer a free initial session (up to 20 minutes) which is an opportunity for us to meet and decide whether I am the right counsellor for you.

 - Student and concession rates available, please enquire.